Automattic/wp-calypso/packages/privacy-toolset/README.md

 );
 ```

-> Disclaimer: see the detailed `content` parameter structure, see `src/cookie-banner/cookie-banner.stories.tsx`.
+> Disclaimer: for the detailed `content` parameter structure, see `src/cookie-banner/cookie-banner.stories.tsx`.

 ## Development Workflow